rackerlabs/support-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

 entire object at once, you download the individual segments that make it up.
 This method has the following advantages:

-&middot;  You have smaller, more manageable pieces to work with.
+- You have smaller, more manageable pieces to work with.
-&middot;  You can verify the checksum for each of the pieces to ensure that no part is corrupted.
+- You can verify the checksum for each of the pieces to ensure that no part is corrupted.
-&middot;  If a segment is faulty, you can download only that faulty segment again.
+- If a segment is faulty, you can download only that faulty segment again.
-&middot;  After you have all the pieces, you can stream them locally into a single VHD file.
+- After you have all the pieces, you can stream them locally into a single VHD file.

 This section assumes that you have set all the environment variables